dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 1. Show that the stabilizer of an element $G_x$ is a subgroup of $G$.
 2. Show that if $x, y$ are in the same orbit, then their stabilizers are conjugate.
+3. Show that the stabilizer of an element need not be a normal subgroup?

 ### Series